Blitzerker/LIS-161-CD/README.md

 # LIS-161-CV
-A Static pge of my CD
+A Static Page for my CV